mulesoft-consulting/automated-api-promotion/README.md

 ## Roadmap

 * API Manager: Promoting an API
+* Promote to more than one target
+* Cloudhub support

 ## Not Supported Functionality
 Deployment of external properties file is not supported.
 Properties file must be copied to server before this script runs.